spacecheese/bluez_peripheral/docs/source/characteristics_descriptors.rst

     org.bluez.Error.NotAuthorized
     org.bluez.Error.NotSupported

-Exceptions that are not a :py:class:`dbus_next.DBusError` will still be returned to the caller but will result in a warning being printed to the terminal to aid in debugging.
+Exceptions that are not a :py:class:`dbus_fast.DBusError` will still be returned to the caller but will result in a warning being printed to the terminal to aid in debugging.

 Read/ Write Options
 -------------------